-There are hundreds of different techniques, but always remember that you should construct your makeshift shelter so that there is no potential of water pooling.
+There are hundreds of techniques, but remember that you should construct your shelter to have no potential for water pooling.

 2. Head to Higher Ground

-June 10, 2010 at Ouachita National Forest in Arkansas.
-Campers flocked to the many recreational areas to enjoy the summer sun, but soon, all hell broke loose.
-In the earlying morning hours of June 11, the Little Missouri River rose approximately 20 feet in 3 hours due to heavy, localized rain.
-20 campers were killed in the flash floods due to its close proximity to the river.
+June 10, 2010, at Ouachita National Forest in Arkansas.
+Campers flocked to the many recreational areas to enjoy the summer sun.
+In the early morning hours of June 11, the Little Missouri River rose approximately 20 feet in 3 hours due to heavy, localized rain.
+20 campers died in the flash floods due to its proximity to the river.

 4. Try Hammock Camping